fizalihsan/fizalihsan.github.io/source/technology/aws.md

 	* You must specify the type of routing that you plan to use when you create a VPN connection.
 		* If the CGW supports _Border Gateway Protocol (BGP)_, then configure the VPN connection for dynamic routing.
 		* Otherwise, configure the connections for static routing.
 If you will be using static routing, you must enter the routes for your network that should be communicated to the VPG.
 Routes will be propagated to the VPC to allow your resources to route network traffic back to the corporate network through the VGW and across the VPN tunnel.
-	* The VPN connection consists of two _Internet Protocol Security (IPSec)_ tunnels for higher availability to the Amazon VPC.
+	* The VPN connection consists of two _Internet Protocol Security (IPSec)_ tunnels for higher availability to the VPC.

 ## AWS Direct Connect